-For a list of all after hours activities available in Santa Monica, search our nightlife listings.
+For a list of all after-hours activities available in Santa Monica, search our Santa Monica nightlife listings.

 Stepping into The Bungalow at The Fairmont Miramar Hotel is like stepping into the coolest California house party you’ve ever seen.
 From the cozy décor to the ping pong tables and readily available board games, it’s easy to feel comfortable here.
 Stop in early to avoid a long line (before 8pm), grab a Bungalow Margarita or Lychee Gimlet and let the night unfold in front of you.
 The crowd here is young and very trendy.

 Cameo Bar, at The Viceroy Santa Monica, is a glamorous Santa Monica bar and lounge that plays host not only to the trendsetting travelers staying at the hotel, but also to some of Santa Monica’s finest locals, where it’s not hard to kick back thanks to poolside cabanas and weekend deejays.
 Drinks here are nicely balanced, such as the Library Libation, featuring Woodford Reserve Bourbon, Drambuie, fresh squeezed lemonade and ginger beer, making it light and appealing even to non-bourbon drinkers.

 There are a number of great happy hours right around the Third Street Promenade.
 Regularly voted one of the best West Side happy hours by publications in Los Angeles, The Misfit Restaurant + Bar’s Happy Hour is hard to beat.
 Running daily from noon-7pm, this shindig includes discounts on cocktails, sangria, mimosas, wine, and beer.
 Just around the corner is West 4th and Jane’s, where happy hour runs from 4-7pm on the weekdays featuring happy hour discounts on drafts, wine, sangria and the bar’s signature fish tacos, Latin flatbread, wings, and more.